man Command in Linux with Examples

 Look for man Pages

-The -f option displays all man pages that match the specified command name and states the sections in which the given command is present.
+The -f option displays all man pages that match the specified command name, states the sections in which the given command is present, and prints out short descriptions.

 Use the following syntax: